jerryzhao173985/ai-ml-sdk-for-vulkan/docs/source/tutorial.rst

     $vgf_dump --input maxpool.vgf --output scenario.json --scenario-template

 .. note::
-   For more information about VGF Lib and the VGF Dump Tool, see: :ref:`ML SDK VGF Lib`.
+   For more information about VGF Library and the VGF Dump Tool, see: :ref:`ML SDK VGF Library`.

 4. The generated :code:`scenario.json` file contains placeholder names for input and output bindings for the scenario.